 Für den Inhalt der Angaben zeichnet die Projektleitung verantwortlich.

-Dieses von der Gebert Rüf Stiftung geförderte Projekt wird von folgenden weiteren Projektpartnern mitgetragen: Laboratory of Biomechanical Orthopedics (LBO), EPFL; Division of Maxillofacial Surgery, University Hospital CHUV; Musculoskeletal Research Unit, University of Zürich; CTI
+Dieses von der Gebert Rüf Stiftung geförderte Projekt wird von folgenden weiteren Projektpartnern mitgetragen: Laboratory of Biomechanical Orthopedics (LBO), EPFL; Division of Maxillofacial Surgery, University Hospital CHUV; LBO and CTI Feasibility Grant.
+Numerous collaborations with academic groups and external service providers.

 Förderbeitrag: CHF 381'000